XanNava/Unity---Assembly-Reference-Using-Context-Menu-/README.md

 Note:All files should go into an "Editor" folder.

-If you are getting an error about Unity.Newtonsoft https://stackoverflow.com/questions/71664312/using-unity-plastic-newtonsoft-json-not-found-in-rider
+If you are getting an error about Unity.Newtonsoft<br>
+https://stackoverflow.com/questions/71664312/using-unity-plastic-newtonsoft-json-not-found-in-rider